 A: The easiest way to reach Yoyogi Park by train is via Harajuku Station on the JR Yamanote Line or Yoyogi-Koen Station on the Tokyo Metro Chiyoda Line.
 Both stations are just a short walk from the park’s main entrances.

 A: Yes, Yoyogi Park is free to enter.
-There are no admission fees for any part of the park, including its playgrounds, fountains, and open green spaces.
+There are no admission fees for any part of the park, including its play areas, fountains, and open green spaces.

 A: Yes, Yoyogi Park has multiple toilets, including accessible restrooms and baby-changing stations.
 These are located near the main entrances such as the Harajuku Gate and around central areas like the fountain plaza.